mrrogercampbell/intro-to-react-lesson-plan/README.md

 		- Basis JavaScript functions
 		- Typically arrow functions
 		- Where considered `dumb` or `stateless` components and were unable to utilize `React lifecycle` methods until the introduction of `React Hooks`
-			- Touch on this but hold off of diving to far in, this will be covered in a later lesson
+			- Touch on this but hold off of diving too far in, this will be covered in a later lesson

 ### Functional Components
 This section gives an in-depth explanation of `functional` components.
-Also has 1 `We Do`, where the instructor walks students through the process of writing their first `fucntional` component.
+It also has 1 `We Do`, where the instructor walks students through the process of writing their first `functional` component.
 - Key Takeaways:
 	- A `functional` component is a basis JavaScript function
 	- Typically written as an arrow function
 	- Where considered `dumb` or `stateless` components and were unable to utilize `React lifecycle` methods until the introduction of `React Hooks`
-		- Touch on this but hold off on diving to far in Hook.They will be covered in a later lesson
+		- Touch on this but hold off on diving too far in Hook.
+They will be covered in a later lesson

 ### Your First Component - **We Do**